 You should also build up to drinking more water slowly.
 Add in an extra glass or two a day until you are at your recommended amount.

 If you really don’t like plain water or find yourself struggling to drink enough, try marinating some cucumber slices or some cinnamon sticks in a pitcher of water overnight for an interesting twist to your water.
 You could also squeeze a slice of lemon, lime or orange into your drink to spice it up a bit, and you can always reach for sparkling water as well.
-Check out this great article on hydration myths by GGS Advisory Board member and registered dietitian Dr. Cassandra Forsythe.
+Check out this great article on hydration myths by registered dietitian Dr. Cassandra Forsythe.

 In my experience, most people (especially women) do not consume enough protein each day.
 Protein is not only satisfying and filling, it also helps stabilize your blood sugar and energy levels and is very important for repairing the damage that comes from strength training (you are strength training, right?) so you can build more lean mass.
 More lean mass means a higher metabolic rate, which can help you burn more body fat.